tangyong/GLASSFISH-16651/README.md

 ToDo:

-Need to discuss the modify way and using way with GF's leader -->Sahoo
+Continue to discuss the modify way and using way with GF's leader -->Sahoo